code-rhapsodie/ezdataflow-bundle/README.md

 ## Read the history

-When you click on the "History" tab in the eZ DAtaflow admin UI, you view the job history for all Dataflow configured and executed.
+When you click on the "History" tab in the eZ Dataflow admin UI, you view the job history for all Dataflow configured and executed.

 ![History list](src/Resources/doc/history_list.jpg)